-Since 2014, the World Ethical Apparel Roundtable has brought together the entire fashion industry to learn, network and collaborate.
+Since 2014, the annual World Ethical Apparel Roundtable has brought together the entire fashion industry to learn, network and collaborate.
 Our intimate platform allows for meaningful connections, deeper learning opportunities, and a clear sense of how to take action.
-Over 2 days global experts share best practices, challenges and successes through a highly engaging format.
+Over 2 days global experts share …

 Knowledge is Power